cau-se/python-oceandsls/README.md

 - TDD-DSL testing DSL for test-driven development
 - BGC-DSL language to specify biogeochemical models

-Documentation can be found in the `doc`.
+Documentation including the languages and architecture can be found in the `doc`.

 ## License